mwlock/Adaptive-Colour-Based-Particle-Filter/project_research/readme.md

 # Project Research

 Included in this section is a list of papers we found to be interesting and of value.
 The papers are (mostly) grouped according to their region of interest.
+The list is not exhaustive and does not neccessarily include all papers/material used to motivate the final report produced for the project.

 ## Particle Filter Based Object Tracking